gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - **Tree-mode layout toggle** has moved into the filter actions area for a cleaner, more contextual placement.
 - **Pin or overlay** &mdash; pin the sidebar in place, or float it as an auto-collapsing overlay over the Graph.

-### Focus on the Work You Care About

-You can now pin a branch to the leftmost column of the _Commit Graph_ so it always stays visible as a reference, even as other branches come and go.
-Pin or unpin from the row's context menu, and click the pinned ref in the Graph header to jump straight to it.

-A new focused branch mode on the _Commit Graph_ header lets you focus the Graph on a single branch, with a searchable tree or list view to pick the focus.
-While scoped, the Graph renders along the focused branch's first-parent line (with the "Simplify Merge History" toggle automatically applied), and the minimap zooms to the relevant range.
-Clear visual indicators show when the Graph is scoped or modified by filters.
-The minimap settings have moved into the minimap itself, and dedicated header buttons toggle the sidebar, minimap, and details panel.

-### Conflict Resolution Workflows

-Conflict resolution now reaches into the _Commit Graph_ and _Interactive Rebase_ editor:

-- Resolve conflicts directly from the Graph's WIP details panel, with merge-conflict status surfaced inline
-- Conflict resolution actions are also available in the _Interactive Rebase_ editor's conflict file list, with dedicated diff-left/diff-right icons
-- The _Interactive Rebase_ editor now shows a dismissible banner during the planning phase clarifying that closing the tab automatically starts the rebase

 ### Visualizations in the Graph

 GitLens 18.0 brings powerful new ways to visualize your repository directly in the _Commit Graph_.
 A more capable _Visual History_ view has been integrated into a _Visualizations_ mode that now hosts new experimental Treemap views to visualize changes by file, commit, and agent activity.